Download the daily routes and rest stops map here* (2.4 MB).

 • Repeat the process for any routes that did not load.

 • If routes will not load, try deleting existing routes on your GPS device.
 All devices have a maximum number of routes they will store.
-Again the process for deleting a route differs from device to device.
+The process for deleting a route differs from device to device.
 Read your GPS instructions on how to delete a route.

 * These require Adobe Reader to view.
 If you need a copy click on the icon below.